Book clubs are for kids too!

 Keep it simple!
 You will have a very limited time (you think?) to book club with this age group.
 If you are already involved in a parent group ask if they want to implement a reading group into your time together.
 If you meet once a week decide on a book that is age appropriate for 2 to 5 years old.
 Have a parent read the book out loud and then encourage the little ones to say whether they liked it and why.
 Follow up with a snack or better yet have them snack while you read.
 Starting a book club for the little ones will plant the reading seeds for them to continue this tradition as they grow

 Grade school - Kids ages 6 to 12 can meet after school once a week at a parents home or at their school.
-Ask your child's teacher if they would allow the book club to meet after school in any available classroom.
+Ask your child's teacher if they would allow the book club to meet after school in any available classroom, supervised of course.
 Have a sign up sheet for snacks so everyone can take a turn bringing something yummy.
 Snacks that represent the book would add a fun touch!

 Toddler to Preschool - Start them young!
 Check out baby literature books Pride and Prejudice. and more titles.
 Introducing the little ones to classics!